ABird2918/Pi-in-da-ski/README.md

 <img src="https://github.com/ABird2918/Pi-in-da-ski/assets/91289646/def695e8-ccb8-4d83-b86b-26c83e6c8851" width="600"/>

 ### Materials
-PLA, Foam, Pico, Elastic Bands, Popped Soccer Ball, Pico Breadboard, and Accelerometer
+* PLA, Foam, Pico, Elastic Bands, Popped Soccer Ball, Pico Breadboard, and Accelerometer
-PLA: $6
+* PLA: $6
-Pico and breadboard: $6
+* Pico and breadboard: $6
-Bands: $5
+* Bands: $5
-Soccer ball: bring from home
+* Soccer ball: Bring from home
-Accelerometer: $25 assuming we might need 2 throughout the project
+* Accelerometer: $25 assuming we might need 2 throughout the project

 ### What To Learn:
 How to do Dead Reckoning, how to specifically lock the ball, how we seamlessly assemble the two balls, and how to prevent the ball from breaking after being kicked.